Kalyan Mukherjea: Early life

 Mukherjea was born in Calcutta in 1943.
 His father, A K Mukherjea, was a barrister who rose to become a judge of the Supreme Court of India.
 Justice Mukherjea was also a scholar of Indian philosophy, and had made significant contributions to Navya-Nyāya literature.
 Kalyan thus grew up in a milieu that placed considerable significance on erudition and culture.

 Justice Mukherjea's close friends included musicians like the sarod maestro Radhika Mohan Maitra.
 Young Kalyan began training under Maitra in 1956.
-He also studied with the sitarist, vocalist and composer, D T Joshi.
+He also studied with the sitarist, vocalist and composer Dhruvatara Joshi.

 Mukherjea's musical education continued uninterrupted throughout his performing career, but there were periods during which he was not under the direct tutelage of a master (1962–1965 and 1967–1976).
 These years spent in relative isolation from the Indian music scene, Mukherjea believes, contributed as much to his growth as a musician as did his formal training.
 Mukherjea has had a unique experience, doubling as a mathematician and an uncompromising classicist on the sarod.